Eimis/Connor/README.md

    * 5 Initial Workout plans are created
    * 4 of the plans are assigned to initial `Users`
    * 20 Initial Workout excercises are created
+   * Week days are assigned randomly to Workout exercises
+   * Workout exercises are assigned randomly to Workout plans

 * Important notes: